cloudevents/spec/cloudevents/extensions/deprecation.md

-This specification defines attributes that can be included in CloudEvents to indicate to [consumers](../spec.md#consumer) or [intermediaries](../spec.md#intermediary) the deprecation of the events.
-These attributes inform consumers of CloudEvents about upcoming changes or removals, facilitating smoother transitions and proactive adjustments.
+This specification defines attributes that can be included in CloudEvents to indicate to [consumers](../spec.md#consumer) or [intermediaries](../spec.md#intermediary) the deprecation of events.
+These attributes inform CloudEvents consumers about upcoming changes or removals, facilitating smoother transitions and proactive adjustments.

 ## Notational Conventions